spack/spack-tutorial/tutorial_environments.rst

    :emphasize-lines: 1-2

-Notice Spack concretized the the specs before installing them and their dependencies.
+Notice Spack concretized the specs before installing them and their dependencies.
 It also updated the environment's view.
 Since we already installed all of these packages outside of the environment, their links were added to our environment.